Creatiwity/siren/README.md

 **> sirene update --help**

 ```
+sirene-update
+Update data from CSV source files

 USAGE:
     sirene update [FLAGS] <group-type> [SUBCOMMAND]

 ARGS:
-    <group-type>    Configure which part will be updated, unites-legales, etablissements or all
+    <group-type>    Configure which part will be updated, unites-legales, etablissements or all [possible values:
+                    unites-legales, etablissements, all]

 FLAGS:
         --data-only    Use an existing CSV file already present in FILE_FOLDER and does not delete it